NorMenMe/react-quiz/README.md

 - useEffect re-render disabling css properties
 - useEffect restore component from start
 - useEffect initial state
+- useEffect reset Button

 // next:

+- when counter state change => run a reset() that resets the css & the border ? to complicated....
 - get Help: Leon or "Teilos"
 - prep it & do some style